 7. Life Ionizer MXL-15

-Priced at a whopping $3,497, Life Ionizer’s MXL-15 uses 15 plates, dipped and baked with platinum, to produce ionized water, as well as consuming 800 watts.
-Like I mentioned before, a high number of plates does not mean better ionization.
+Priced at a whopping $3,497, Life Ionizer’s MXL-15 uses 15 plates dipped and baked with platinum to produce ionized water, as well as consuming 800 watts.
+Keep in mind, a higher number of plates does not necessarily equal better ionization.
 Instead, this arrangement deteriorates the machine and significantly reduces its efficiency.

 The manufacturer claims that this machine produces water with ORP as negative as -1000mV, but my test results painted a different picture.
 This unit was able to produce -600 ORP levels.
 At such a high price point, this performance is a disappointment.